 This is where things get a little tricky.
 I am going to try to set this up in a couple of weeks and put it in my car and project the image through the window.
 I figure that will prevent theft and also weather damage since I live in Michigan and we get lots of rain, wind and possibly even snow.
 The tricky part will be getting the set up just right so you can still see it clearly without the car blocking it.
 It will require work because I will have to bring in the projector and computer to re-charge every night but that also ensures these items stay safe since I don’t like leaving things like that in my car.
 I’m attempting this in a couple of weeks (when the grass stops growing and it gets closer to Halloween).
 I will update this post with pictures and results when I figure it out!

-I want to see your Halloween decorations!
+I want to see your Halloween decorations and your singing pumpkins!
 Please let me know how it goes.
-These pumpkins are the cutest and I can’t wait to put the outside.